Suri312006/undergradthesis/5-results.typ

 == Micro Benchmarks
 Additionally, we have microbenchmarks of core security operations in Twizzler.
 All benchmarks were run with a Ryzen 5 2600, with Twizzler virtualized in QEMU.
-Unfortunately
-//TODO:  do not say they they should be the same :sob:, instead say that finding
-// the difference between virtualized performance and actual performance is future work I ran out of time to perform benchmarks on bare metal, but they should be the same, if not more, performant.
+Unfortunately I ran out of time to perform benchmarks on bare metal, but hope to find any discrepencies between virtualized and actual performance in future work.

 === Kernel

+The kernel benchmarking framework takes a closure ( a block of code we want to benchmark ), runs it atleast 100 times, and scales the number of iterations to reach 2 seconds of total runtime, and stores the time it takes for each run.
+Then it computes the average, and the standard deviation from the timings.

 There a couple of things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the total time it takes to verify a capability.

-//TODO: is this with SIMD in kernel? maybe worth discussing this nuance
-//
-// how many times did you run the experimnt and how were the stats calculated.
-//
-// could be interesting to compare signature verification cost as the amount of data
-// to verify goes up
-// my_note: (wouldnt this only be applicable towards delegations though since others are always
-// done properly)
-//
 #figure(
 table(
   columns: (auto, auto),